Sri Lanka cinema family: Sirimanne family

-Kumari Shashi family
+Ipalawaththage family

 Shelton Perera's wife Kumari Shashi's father is a popular film director I. P. Sena.
 Shashi's elder brother is Shyam Kumar Ipalawatte.
 His son Shaimendra Ipalawatte lives in India, is currently involved in Hindi cinema as a makeup artist.
 Shaimendra's wife is Flavia Ipalawatte from India is also involved in Hindi cinema as a hair stylist.

 Shashi had two younger brothers: Chunky Ipalawatte and Lal Priyadeva.
 Her brother Chunky Ipalawatte, who appeared in many early Sinhala films.
 Chunky was married to Shamila Fernando, the daughter of Baptist Fernando, one of the popular actors, film directors and producers in Sinhala cinema.
 Chunky–Shamila couple had one daughter, Kaveetha Anjali, is also an actress.
 Baptist's grandson Chris Wijewardena is also an actor who appeared in the television serials Pani Kurullo, Amaliya and the film Apata Sadunu Ape Lokaya.

 Kumari Shashi's next brother, Lal Priyadeva is a renowned filmmaker and producer.
 His elder son Chamath Ipalawatte is an assistant film director.
 His younger son, Chandev Ipalawatte is an actor.